Deion Sanders: Personal life

+In 2012, Sanders co-founded the charter school Prime Prep Academy.
+Sanders was later fired as the coach after CFO Kevin Johnson alleged Sanders assaulted him.
+Sanders publicly denied the claim, but witnesses said he had grabbed the school official by the collar, causing him to fall.
+Sanders pleaded no contest to a misdemeanor charge and paid a $765.70 fine.
+Prime Prep Academy was criticized for a lack of focus on academics and poor management, and it shut down in 2015.
+The school had amassed debt, owing payments to the IRS and a teachers' retirement fund, and, when it shut down, it did not have enough money to meet payroll.

-Sanders has made an effort to coach at several different stops.
-His first coaching position in 2012, was with the charter school Prime Prep Academy, which he helped found.
-Sanders was later fired as the coach after a school staffer alleged Sanders assaulted the staffer.
-Sanders denied the claim.
-In 2015, Sanders was named the CEO of FOCUS Academies and granted the head coaching position at the Triple A academy, where Sanders led them to face his alma mater North Fort Myers High School in Florida, a game featuring a key matchup between several ranked recruits.
+In 2015, Sanders was named the CEO of FOCUS Academies and granted the head coaching position at Triple A Academy, which Sanders led to face his alma mater North Fort Myers High School in Florida, a game featuring a key matchup between several ranked recruits.
 On August 17, 2017, it was announced by CBS Sports that Sanders would be switching coaching positions at a new high school to become the offensive coordinator at Trinity Christian-Cedar Hill high school in Cedar Hill, Texas.
 The move was significant for Sanders, as both his sons played at the high school.
 Sanders served on the staff as offensive coordinator under former Dallas Cowboy Aveion Cason.

-Sanders' son Shilo played defensive back for South Carolina for two seasons before transferring to Jackson State University in December 2020.
-A younger son, Shedeur, is a quarterback who was verbally committed to Florida Atlantic, but flipped his commitment to Jackson State.
-He enrolled at Jackson State in January 2021, redshirting the rescheduled spring 2021 season before winning the starting job that summer.
-After leading his father's team to its first SWAC title since 2007 in the fall 2021 season, Shedeur was named that season's recipient of the Jerry Rice Award as the top FCS freshman.

 In 2020, Sanders graduated from Talladega College with a bachelor's degree in business administration with an emphasis on organizational management.

 In 2021, Sanders underwent several foot surgeries and had two toes on his left foot amputated as a result of blood clots.

+On July 28, 2025, Sanders announced that he had bladder cancer and had his bladder removed.
+He was considered cancer-free following the procedure.